Projectsniper82/sniperlab/next-sniper/README.md

 ### Advanced Mode

-When Advanced Mode is enabled, your strategy receives an additional `systemState` property on the context object.
-This contains aggregated information about every bot managed by the application, including a list of all bots and a running tally of how many trades each bot has executed.
+When Advanced Mode is enabled, your strategy receives an additional optional `systemState` object on the context.
+This contains aggregated information about every bot managed by the application:

+- `allBots` – array of all bot instances managed by the UI.
+- `tradeCounts` – map of bot IDs to the number of trades each has executed.

+Use these values to coordinate advanced strategies across multiple bots.